 That’s a strange response.

 Certainly, a car rental company has the right to inspect for damage any way it sees fit, although black lights seem a little over the top.
 I agree, too, that Enterprise has the right to charge for damage to a car.
+(Here’s our guide to renting a car.)

 But there’s no excuse for being rude about it.
 And driving a car another 700 miles before making the repairs strikes me as odd.
+(Related: Slimy new car rental tricks you need to know now.)

 This isn’t the first car rental hail damage claim I’ve received in the last few weeks.
 Are car rental companies capitalizing on the weather?
 If they are, it seems like a stupid way to make extra money.
 The law will catch up to them, eventually.
 Indeed, Gorman has taken this case to the FBI, asserting that Enterprise is engaging in insurance fraud.